-The training consists of a 2-week Academy Orientation, 12-week Academy, and approximately 8-week Module Training.
-The Hillsborough County Sheriff's Office will provide all books, materials, and uniforms (excluding footwear).
+The training consists of a 2-week academy orientation, 12-week academy, and approximately 8-week post academy training.
+The Sheriff's Office provides all books, materials, and uniforms (excluding footwear).
 Those selected for hire will receive pay and full benefits during the training period.
 After this training is completed, the recruit is sworn in and their salary increases to the salary of a certified Detention Deputy.

 Duties & Responsibilities

 Note: Depending on assigned responsibilities, employees may perform some or all of the duties below.

 Note for Trainees: Trainees are expected to learn the following duties while in a trainee status.